 Hire a Language translator for converting your legal & Other Documents.

-As of 2024, the Ministry of Manpower (MOM) in Singapore has updated the minimum salary requirements for work pass holders.
+As of 2025, the Ministry of Manpower (MOM) has updated the Singapore work permit salary requirements for work pass holders.

 S Pass Holders